professorkalim/stats22-23/multiple_regression.md

   geom_smooth(method="lm")
 ```

-Which mammals sleep more than we’d expect based on our model?
+**Question 2:** Which mammals sleep more than we’d expect based on our model?
 Which mammals sleep less than expected?

 Try adding other variables to your sleep model.

-Are any other variables important?
+**Question 3:** Are any other variables important?
+What are they?

 # 2. Stress